Veyil (2006 film): Plot

-The story is an emotional drama involving a father and his two sons.

-Mayandi Thevar, is a butcher who works hard to bring up his four children (two boys and two girls) and have a happy family.
-Mayandi's sons are Murugesan and Kathir, and Murugesan dotes on his younger brother Kathir.
-Murugesan's weakness, like any other adolescent, is a love for movies (especially MGR films) that are screened in a local theatre.
-One day, life changes for Murugesan when his father catches him red-handed from the theatre after he bunks school.
-Murugesan is severely punished and runs away from home, taking money and jewels.
+Sivanandi Thevar is a butcher who works hard to bring up his four children (two boys and two girls) and has a happy family.
+Sivanandi's sons are Murugesan and Kathir, and Murugesan dotes on his younger brother Kathir.
+Murugesan's enjoyment is films (especially those of MGR) that are screened in a local theatre.
+One day, life changes for Murugesan when his father catches him watching a film in the theatre and smoking a cigarette.
+Murugesan is severely punished and runs away from home, stealing his family's money and jewels.

 Along the way, Murugesan gets sidetracked from his intended destination of Chennai by an MGR movie poster.
 He is shown watching several MGR shows, buying a change of clothes, and eating a hearty meal with his ill-gotten money.
-After spending the night at local temple, he wakes up to find his money and other possessions missing.
+After spending the night at the local temple, he wakes up to find his money and other possessions stolen.
 Murugesan is then taken under the wings of a theatre projectionist in a nearby town.
 Slowly, the theatre becomes his home.

-As adults, Murugesan and Kathir, fall in love with Thangam and Meenakshi respectively.
+As adults, Murugesan and Kathir fall in love with Thangam and Meenakshi, respectively.
 Thangam is a beautiful girl who lives opposite the theatre, and Meenakshi is an innocent girl.
-Parallel narration, Kathir starts an advertising agency, and faces opposition from Bose and Annachi, the local gangster.
+Kathir starts an advertising agency but faces opposition from Bose and Annachi, the local gangster.

 Murugesan's love ends in Thangam's suicide because her father and his relatives beat up and hang Murugesan as they are trying to kill him due to their dislike of him.
-At that moment, Thangam shows up with a knife and threatens to kill herself if they do not release Murugesan; as they do not release him, she cuts her throat and dies.
-Murugesan is heartbroken and is released at that moment after Thangam's death, and he begins to drink heavily.
+At that moment, Thangam shows up with a knife and threatens to kill herself if they do not release Murugesan; when they do not release him, she slits her throat and dies.
+Murugesan is heartbroken and is released upon Thangam's death.
+He begins to drink heavily.
 Sometime later, the theatre is demolished, the owner citing loss of business.